FHE-Deck/fhe-deck-core/README.md

 - **Default**: `FALSE`

-For example if you do not want to include FFTW and CEREAL as a dependency then configure and build the library as follows:
+For example, if you do not want to include FFTW and CEREAL as dependencies, configure and build the library as follows:

 ```
 cmake -S . -B build -DFFT_ENGINE=BUILDIN -DFFT_LONG_DOUBLE_ENGINE=BUILDIN -DUSE_CEREAL=FALSE
 cmake --build build